 It should be noted the three baskets were obtained by Tane Mahuta, the demigod of the forest.
 Because trees, like the mighty Kauri, reach up to the sky it was he who was able to climb to the twelfth heaven and it was he who was able to retrieve the baskets or kete of knowledge.
 This Tane took from the realm of the gods, a resource which was jealously guarded.
 The baskets represent, kete-aronui, knowledge that can help mankind, kete-tuauri, knowledge of memory, ritual and prayer and kete-tuatea or knowledge of evil or makutu (that which is harmful to mankind).
 One's schooling is not complete unless all these are areas are learned simultaneously but Tane also shows us that learning or wananga is not achieved without a struggle.

-In recent times meeting houses have been built where Maori are present in numbers and is not dependent on a tribal territory.
+In recent times meeting houses have been built where Maori are present in numbers and it is not dependent on a tribal territory.
 These inter-tribal projects are often found in schools, tertiary institutions, museums and even libraries.
 While a wharenui is not considered sacred, Maori protocols are observed and consumption of food is prohibited, shoes must be removed on entering and speaking and seating rites are maintained.
 Often school meeting houses are used for a funeral or tangi.
-Twice in 2017, a tangi was held for a teacher and then a student.
+Twice in 2017, a tangi was held for a teacher and then a student from Tamaki College.
 The cross on the amo or upright at the front of the meeting house indicates that this religion is common to all ethnicities and therefore all are welcome.

 A major use for any wharenui is the process of official welcome.
 Again there is a structure to these oral ceremonies where the hosts, the Tangata Whenua, the people of the land welcome the Manuhiri or visitors.
 This has become a quintessential bridge between Maori and non-Maori at the beginning of each school year where new students and staff are welcomed onto the school marae.
 This ceremony is conducted on the paepae in front of the wharenui.
 In a process of speeches, waiata and haka the visitors go from Manuhiri status to that of Tangata Whenua as they become members of the school’s Maori community.